-Eleven (11) of the 12 projects are physically located in the City of Naperville and 1 project is located in a neighboring suburb.
+Twelve (12) of the 14 projects are located in the City of Naperville and 2 projects are located in our neighboring suburbs.
 360 Youth Services-Cornerstone Group Home is located in Lisle, however, the home is in Naperville School District 203 and the youth residing in the facility all attend Naperville North High School.
+Community Service Council of Northern Will County-Housing Counseling will occur at their office location in Bolingbrook, however, the CDBG funds approved will only be used to provide services to residents within the municipal boundaries of the City of Naperville.